radiant-network/radiant-case-api/docs/GERMLINE_EXISTING_SOMATIC.md

-## Use case: Create a Somatic case
+## Use case: Germline Case with an existing sequencing experiment from another case

 This use case demonstrates how to create a Germinal case using the Radiant API, with a sequencing experiment already existing for a member of the case.